Twisted Sister: Reunions and reissues (1998–2014)

 In March 2004, the band entered the studio to completely re-record the group's Stay Hungry album for Demolition Records.
 The band members reported that they were not happy with the original album's production, so this time they produced it themselves.
 The re-recording was released under the name Still Hungry and contained seven bonus tracks.

 In July 2005, the group played a free concert in Edmonton for the Klondike Days festival.
 In late 2005, Snider appeared on Numbers from the Beast: An All-Star Tribute to Iron Maiden, performing vocals for the Iron Maiden classic "Wasted Years".
 Snider was joined by his contemporaries and peers George Lynch, formerly of Dokken, and Bob Kulick.
 Also in 2005, the band released the 2003 Wacken show on CD and DVD simply titled Live at Wacken.
 It also went on tour with Alice Cooper, acting as the support band but delivering a set similar to a headliner's.

 In 2006, Snider and French worked with Lordi to produce and play on a few tracks on their new album The Arockalypse.
 Snider was featured on the first track, "SCG3 Special Report", as the voice of Lordi warning of the upcoming Arockalypse.
 French guest starred on the song "Chainsaw Buffet".
 In June 2006, the band announced that it had signed with the American record label Razor and Tie to release a final album, of heavy metal Christmas music, called A Twisted Christmas.
 The album was released on October 17, 2006, and was a commercial success.
 On July 8, 2006, Twisted Sister played in front of 80,000 people in Quebec City, Quebec, Canada.
 The show featured Scorpions as the headliner.
 It also played a small concert at the Wolverhampton Civic Center.

-The group is still together and occasionally makes small tours around the world, in full makeup.
-Before each of these mini-tours, they perform as Bent Brother, practicing their set and appearing without makeup, usually at reduced ticket prices.
+Before each of the main shows, they would perform as Bent Brother, practicing their set and appearing without makeup, usually at reduced ticket prices.

 Twisted Sister was inducted into the Long Island Music Hall of Fame on October 15, 2006.
 On December 13, 2006, Twisted Sister made an appearance on The Tonight Show with Jay Leno.
 The group performed its rock version of "O Come, All Ye Faithful", which is arranged in the style of "We're Not Gonna Take It".
 On December 22, 2006, Twisted Sister performed the song on CBS's The Late Late Show with Craig Ferguson.
 On an episode of Snider's syndicated radio program "The House of Hair", he stated that due to the success of the Christmas album, and also due to the response to the tour promoting the album, that Twisted Sister might not retire, and the band's future was being discussed.